-UBA UK was originally established in 1995 under the name Afrinvest Securities Ltd and was fully acquired by United Bank for Africa Plc ("UBA" or "Parent") via UBA Capital Holdings Ltd in 2013.
-The Parent is incorporated in Nigeria, quoted on the Nigerian Stock Exchange and is one of the largest financial services group on the African continent.
-As at Q3 2021, the UBA Group had total assets of US\$21.4billion with a RoAE of 20.4% and is the fourth largest bank in Nigeria (by assets) with a 15% market share.
+UBA UK was originally established in 1995 and in now a 100% subsidiary of United Bank for Africa Plc ("UBA" or "Parent") held via UBA Capital Holdings Ltd. The Parent is incorporated in Nigeria, quoted on the Nigerian Stock Exchange and is one of the largest financial services groups on the African continent.
+As at 31st December 2022, the UBA Group had total assets of US\$14billion (NG10.9trillion Nigerian) with a return on equity of 19.7%%1.

-UBA has a large footprint across the globe operating in 20 African countries: Republique du Benin, Burkina Faso, Cameroun, Congo Brazzaville, Congo DRC, Cote d'Ivoire, Gabon, Ghana, Guinea, Kenya, Liberia, Mali, Mozambique, Nigeria, Senegal, Sierra Leone, Tanzania, Tchad, Uganda and Zambia.
-The Bank also operates in the United Kingdom and United States of America and has a presence in Paris.
-UBA is the only Saharan African bank with a deposit taking license in the USA, with plans to expand into the Middle East in 2022.
+UBA has a large footprint across the globe operating in 20 African countries: Benin, Burkina Faso, Cameroon, Congo Brazzaville, Democratic Republic of Congo, Cote d'Ivoire, Gabon, Ghana, Guinea, Kenya, Liberia, Mali, Mozambique, Nigeria, Senegal, Sierra Leone, Tanzania, TChad, Uganda and Zambia.
+UBA also has a presence in the United States of America, France and the United Arab Emirates.
+UBA is the only African bank with a deposit taking license in the USA, and in 2022 secured a Category 4 license to operate in the United Arab Emirates.